Aditya-Tiwari-07/Aditya-Tiwari-07/README.md

 I'm a software developer passionate about building apps and solving data engineering problems.

-- 🌱 Currently learning Flutter and exploring data pipelines.
+- 🌱 Currently learning Flutter and exploring ML and Data pipelines.
 - 🚀 Working on my startup idea and looking to network with fellow developers.
 - 💡 Interested in productivity software and app development.
 - 🎯 2024 Goals: Build a MVP for my startup and improve my app-building skills.